-I received a 1099 from a Creditor After My Bankruptcy Case was Completed: Is this Taxable Income?
+Is a 1099 from a Creditor After My Bankruptcy Case was Completed Considered Taxable Income?

 A very important question I’m often asked this time of year by my clients is what effect does their bankruptcy have, if any, on their income taxes.
 The exact question is whether or not debts discharged (forgiven) in a bankruptcy case must be included as income on federal or state income tax returns.

 This often arises when a client receives a Form 1099 statement from a creditor after their discharge in bankruptcy has been granted.
 Creditors send 1099 statements when they are required to, but this does not necessarily mean that the amount on the 1099 form must be included in the taxpayer’s gross income for that year.